noppefoxwolf/NFAppStorage/README.md

 Backport of @AppStorage to earlier iOS 13.

-# Usage
+# Installation

-You can install with Xcode SwiftPM.
+## Xcode SwiftPM

+Add the following to your Xcode:

 ![](https://github.com/noppefoxwolf/NFAppStorage/blob/master/.github/xcode.png)